ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](white_evaluate.png)](white_evaluate.png)

-You can also mis-use the "`-gamma`" operator to make an image all white, by using a negative argument.
+You can also misuse the "`-gamma`" operator to make an image all white, by using a negative argument.

 ~~~{.ignore-err}
 convert  test.png  -gamma -1  -alpha off  white_gamma.png